ssganesh035/spinnaker.github.io/guides/user/pipeline/triggers/webhooks/index.md

   image_path="./artifacts.png"
 %}

-In order to run this pipeline, you will need to supply the required artifact in your payload under a list of `artifacts`:
+To pass an artifact in a webhook payload, use the `artifacts` list:

 ```json
 {